 When to Get a Federal Crime Lawyer

-As early as possible after you have learned that you are under investigation for conspiracy to commit a federal crime, contact the team at Gounaris Abboud, LPA.
-We have more than five decades of proven legal experience and a background in the prosecution that makes us well prepared to take on even the most challenging crimes.
+We have more than five decades of proven legal experience and a background in prosecution that makes us well-prepared to take on even the most challenging crimes.

 Contact our firm for your free, confidential consultation so that we can help you review your legal options.
 Do not go through this alone.
 Let us put our 50-plus years of experience to work for you!